 # Different attribution models.
-Facebook attributes a conversion to the last click happened on Facebook.
-On the other hand, Google Analytics attribution model is “last non direct”, regardless of the channel.
+Facebook attributes a conversion to the last click that happened on Facebook.
+On the other hand, Google Analytics attribution model is “last non-direct”, regardless of the channel.

 One of Facebook’s biggest advantages over its competition is the ability to link actions to users instead of cookies, this means you can track and target the same user across all their browsers and devices as long as they are signed in to Facebook.

-To find the true value of your campaigns, you have to look beyond the last click attribution model on Google analytics in order to determine the most effective channel for your investment and evaluate the performance of a particular marketing strategy.
+To find the true value of your campaigns, you have to look beyond the last-click attribution model on Google analytics in order to determine the most effective channel for your investment and evaluate the performance of a particular marketing strategy.
 The modern user journey is complex, understand the multichannel or multi-device journey is crucial to any business.
-You should be able to track the various touch points user take before and after reaching your website, in order to improve your ads targeting and hence your user experience.
-Facebook cross device report could be a powerful solution, however, technologies have evolved greatly, so you might consider investing in a cross device solution to measure the success of your paid social campaigns.
+You should be able to track the various touchpoints user take before and after reaching your website, in order to improve your ad targeting and hence your user experience.
+Facebook cross-device report could be a powerful solution, however, technologies have evolved greatly, so you might consider investing in a cross-device solution to measure the success of your paid social campaigns.

 Ex-Google with advanced digital analytics and marketing automation skills.
 If you are looking for a data-driven professional that will help you save time & money and grow cost-efficiently, you have come to the right person.
 Contact Me!